go-goyave/goyave/docs_src/src/guide/basics/middleware.md

 When a middleware stops a request, following middleware are **not** executed either.
 :::

-## Included middleware
+## Built-in middleware

-Included middleware are located in the `middleware` package.
+Built-in middleware is located in the `middleware` package.
 ``` go
 import "github.com/System-Glitch/goyave/v2/middleware"
 ```